What MLLMs Learn about When they Learn about Multimodal Reasoning

 \paragraph{Diagram rendering (\cref{fig:main} e).} Each clause $s_{k,i}\!\in\!
 S_k$ is converted into geometric constraints (e.g., $\textsc{Perpendicular}(AB,BC)$ $\to (x_a-x_b)(x_c-x_b)+(y_a-y_b)(y_c-y_b)=0$).
 A numerical solver computes coordinates that satisfy all constraints, which are then rendered into diagrams.
 We then manually filter outputs to remove artifacts such as occlusions or overlaps.

-\paragraph{Diagram modifications.} To test robustness against distractions, we alter the semantic state $S_k$ to generate diagram variants.
-Modifications include adding auxiliary geometric elements, applying flips or rotations, merging instances, and relabeling points, while preserving the ground-truth answer.
-All variants are manually screened to discard visually invalid cases.
+\paragraph{Diagram modifications.} To test visual robustness, we generate diagram variants by altering the semantic state $S_k$, including adding auxiliary elements, applying flips or rotations, merging instances, and relabeling points, while preserving the ground-truth answer.
+All variants are manually screened.